deeprob/biopeaker/README.md

 ```

 # Compatible encoders
-1. deep learning based CNN a.k.a resnet
+1. residual networks a.k.a resnet
 2. homer motif scan a.k.a homer

 # Compatible classifiers